baldozoran/baldozoran/README.md

 ### Hi there, I'm Francesco Baldi - aka [baldozoran] 👋

-## I'm a Guitarist, Developer, and Teacher!!
+## I'm a Guitarist, and Developer of Course!!

 - 👋 Hi, I’m @baldozoran
 - 👀 I’m interested in programming and music